SidSong01/General-Purpose-Computation-on-GPU/README.md

 ---

-* ## Detailed description please refer to each folder.
+* ## Please refer to each folder for detailed description.